Volunteer In Mozambique

 To convert these prices to your currency click here.
 Fees may vary depending on the USD exchange rate.

 PLEASE NOTE: Volunteers are required to pay a Registration Fee of $225 CAD, which will be added to the program fee.
 This fee helps to cover the registration, enrollment, administration and processing costs.
-What's included in the program fees?
+To find out what’s included in the program fees, scroll down for additional details.

 OUR PROGRAM FEES INCLUDE THE FOLLOWING: